Harshu1306/real-time-emotion-recognition/README.md

 # 😊 Real-Time Facial Emotion Recognition

-A deep learning-based web application that detects and classifies human facial emotions in real time using a webcam or uploaded images — built with TensorFlow and Streamlit.
+A deep learning-based web application that detects and classifies human facial emotions in real time using a webcam or uploaded images — built with TensorFlow and Gradio.

 ---